lmparppei/Beat/Beat/Plugins/About Plugins.md

 ### Writing Plugins

 You can use any supported JavaScript features in WebKit, but the script is confined to run inside the app, so you can't access the web, for instance.
 Scripts run as functions, so they can be terminated any time using `return` when outside any other function scope.
+It's also advised to **always** end your scripts using `Beat.end()`, especially when using asynchronous methods.

 Have fun and make something useful!